rielm/design-resources/design-workflow.md

 This is the very foundation of every design process.
 It is were we ask the right question from our stakeholders, and collaborate with our design team.

-1. Asking the RIGHT questions
+**1. Asking the RIGHT questions**
 * Who are the target audience / users?
 * What is the product’s user goals? (i.e. sign up, buy, share)
 * What is the business’ goals?
 * What is the user problem we are trying to solve?

-2. Team Collaboration Session
+**2. Team Collaboration Session**
 * How might we (HMW)

-  "The goal is to find opportunities for design, so if your insights suggest several How Might We questions that’s great.”
+  _"The goal is to find opportunities for design, so if your insights suggest several How Might We questions that’s great.”_

   - Video: [How might we](https://vimeo.com/102964749)